 • What subjects do you need in your future further education or profession

-• Choose optional/in-depth courses from the subjects you write
+• Choose optional/in-depth study courses from the subjects you write

-• Note the importance of subject matter and the choice of repeated study periods/courses
+• Note the importance of subject matter and the choice of repeated study courses

-• Think about whether you want to emphasize mathematical-natural science or humanistic subjects in your course selections
+• Think about whether you want to emphasize mathematical-natural science or humanities subjects in your course selections

 • Decide if you want to expand your language selection

-High school studies are recommended to be done in such a way that the minimum 150 credits/75 courses required for the final certificate are distributed over three years approximately as follows:
+High school studies are recommended to be done in such a way that the minimum 150 credits required for the final certificate are distributed over three years approximately as follows:

 1st year: 12 credits/term and 60 credits/academic year